modular-magician/terraform-provider-google-beta/website/docs/r/dataproc_metastore_service.html.markdown

 * `location` -
   (Optional)
-  The  location where the autoscaling policy should reside.
+  The  location where the metastore service should reside.
-  The default value is `global`.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.